Bedrock-OSS/bedrock-wiki/docs/scripting/gametest-qna.md

 -   **A:** For me personally it was creating a Binding layer + Consumer which allows for support of multiple scripting languages.

--   **A:** The idea is that each pack would be able to chose which scripting runtime to use :slight_smile:
+-   **A:** The idea is that each pack would be able to chose which scripting runtime to use 🙂

 -   **Q:** Hype!
 Any chance we get Python some time in the future?